-Please complete and return to ......
-(Complaints Co-ordinator) who will acknowledge receipt and explain what action will be taken.
+Please complete and return to (Complaints C Co-ordinator) who will acknowledge receipt and explain what actior ı will be taken.

-Ги.

 Your name:

 Pupil's name:

 Your relationship to the Pupil:

 Address:

 Postcode:

 Day time telephone number:

 Evening telephone number:

 Please give details of your complaint

 What action, if any, have you already taken to try and resolve your complaint.

 (Who did you speak to and what was the response)?

 What actions do you feel might resolve the problem at this stage?

-Are you offecting only nonerwork?
-If as places give details
+What actions do you reer might resolve the problem at this stage.

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Date: